 The University takes academic integrity seriously and has a framework for promoting academic integrity and managing cases of academic misconduct.
 When a host comes across a suspected case of academic misconduct during a student's work-based learning instance they should inform their University contact immediately so the case can be managed according to University policy.
-For more information regarding La Trobe's Academic Integrity Policy, please liaise with your staff contact from La Trobe.
+For more information, please refer to the Academic Integrity Policy and associated documents.